jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 categories:
 #- Test
 ---
 I am an incoming assistant professor in the Department of Psychological and Brain Sciences at Washington University in St. Louis.
 I am eager to recruit a graduate student to start with me and build the Well-Being and Morality Lab in Fall 2022.
-You can learn more about the graduate program [here](https://psych.wustl.edu/graduate-program) and read about the application process [here](https://psych.wustl.edu/apply).
-The application deadline is **December 1st, 2021**.

 ## About the Well-Being and Morality Lab